Cook Mountain Preserve

 left, and Roger's Rock on the right.

-Intensity: Moderately difficulty – steep climb to summit
+Intensity: Moderate difficulty – steep climb to summit